kalviumcommunity/S62_Outfit_Burn/README.md

 # Outfit Burn

 ## **Project Idea**
 Outfit Burn is a unique platform designed to make fashion both fun and interactive.
-Users can post images of their outfits or share outfit ideas, and the platform allows other users—as well as an integrated AI—to **rate** or **roast** these outfits.
+Users can post images of their outfits or share outfit ideas, and the platform allows other users as well as predefined roasts to **rate** or **roast** these outfits.
 It's a community-driven approach to blending fashion, humor, and creativity.

 ## **Features**
 - **User-Generated Content:** Users can upload outfit images or share their creative fashion ideas.